kescardoso/cryptopedia/README.md

 ![](https://i.ibb.co/qsKs85k/Cryptopedia-Responsive.png)

-The Cryptopedia is a Python-Flask based web application that lists crypto informational content in the form of an online interactive encyclopedia, backed by a MongoDB collection.
+The Cryptopedia is a Python-Flask web application that lists crypto informational content in the form of an online interactive encyclopedia, backed by a MongoDB collection.
 The Cryptopedia is a cloud web app deployed via the Heroku PaaS and consists of a lightweight, responsive website designed with Google's Materialize CSS Framework.
 As you read this document, you find my complete development process, from UX strategy to deployment.

 - [View The Cryptopedia on Heroku](https://thecryptopedia.herokuapp.com)
 - [View the Repository on GitHub](https://github.com/kescardoso/cryptopedia)